Test Readers Wanted

 CHAPTER 2: THE LAST FEW CENTURIES.
 From empires and world religions to modern culture.
 Covers the Enlightenment, world wars, industry, and the origins of today’s left and right politics.
 (Update 10/06: Assigned, unfinished)

 Test reading is an 8-step process.
 Some steps ask for written feedback.

 To see if your interests make you a good match for this book.
 30 minutes.

 Step 2.
 Orientation / introduction phone call.

+Please schedule a phone call with me.
 I prefer making a phone connection early on.
 We’ll discuss your questionnaire, get acquainted, and make sure you’re getting off to the right start.
 15 – 30 minutes.

 Step 3.
 “Judging a book by its cover”

 Title, cover, blurb, aka “Sales page”.
 30 minutes.
 Please use a computer larger than a phone.

 Now open the WELCOME page .
 Read it from the top and then click on the notes that are directed to test readers.

 You can leave comments at the bottom of each web page.